 Fluency Passages feature short excerpts from the Fluency Readers.
-Found on Flight, they can be used throughout the year to provide focused practice with reading prosody and expression.
+They can be used throughout the year to provide focused practice with reading prosody and expression.

-NOTE: Refer to the Fluency Instruction Guide for information about methods for teaching, practicing, and assessing reading fluency using the Fluency Readers, Fluency Word Lists, and Fluency Passages available with the program.
+NOTE: Refer to the Fluency Instruction Guide for information about methods for teaching, practicing, and assessing reading fluency using the Fluency Readers, Fluency Word Lists and Fluency Passages available with the program.